kevinburke/hamms/README.md

 - The server will drop 1 out of every 100 requests
 - The server sends back 1 MB worth of headers
 - The server sends back 10 MB worth of headers

+##### SSL

+- Handshake timeout
+- Invalid certificate
+- TLS v1.0 and higher only
+- TLS v1.2 and higher only
+- Server closes connection